-- To provide for road, utility and other services and facilities at a standard appropriate to the area, and to ensure that development will support the cost of those services. - 2.
-Where possible, to co-operate as a District to deliver cost-effective and efficient services to the residents of the area.
+- 1. To provide for road, utility and other services and facilities at a standard appropriate to the area, and to ensure that development will support the cost of those services. - 2.
+Where possible, to co-operate as a District to deliver cost-effective and efficient services to the residents of the area. - 3.
+To have economically sustainable and adequate infrastructure and services.

-- 3. To have economically sustainable and adequate infrastructure and services. - 4.
-To encourage development of infrastructure, utilities and services that are not detrimental to the environment. - 5.
-To provide appropriate and efficient access to the District and throughout the District by improving transportation systems.
+5. To provide appropriate and efficient access to the District and throughout the District by improving transportation systems.

-3.2(b) Infrastructure Polícies
+3.2(b) Infrastructure Policies